 Large: Height 13 - 14cm Diameter 8 - 9cm

 Please make your choice in the box below.
-If you require a particular colour from the choices we show here, then please indicate in the notes section on check-out.
+The colours vary from those pictured, so if you require a particular colour from the choices we show here, then please indicate in the notes section on check-out.